 If there is fluid around the implant it may be tested for various microorganisms -

 Also, if there is fluid around the implant or a mass this may be tested much the same way it would be for BIA-ALCL (see BIA-ALCL diagnosis article).
-You may even be referred to a rheumatologist for additional work up.
+You may even be referred to a rheumatologist or specialists for additional work up.